- St. Jude Children's Research Hospital, Postdoc

 Early in our lab’s history we found that T cells make drastic changes to their metabolic program almost immediately upon TCR ligation (within minutes).
 We hypothesize this is due to immediate metabolic requirements necessary for early T cell function.
 Our lab seeks to understand the molecular players present in the metabolic program of T cells, how the TCR communicates with the metabolic machinery, and how these very early metabolic programs promote T cell effector function and cellular dynamics.

-Therapeutic improvement of chimeric antigen receptor T cell function via metabolic reprogramming
+Therapeutic improvement of cellular therapies via metabolic reprogramming